Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Conformal properties of the edge model

 \section{Conformal properties of the edge model}

-As was done in our previous study, Ref.~\cite{Topchyan-2023}, one can detect conformal properties of the edge modes by analyzing the finite-size effects of the gap and entanglement entropy of the boundary model Eq.~(\refe{edge_Hamiltonian}).
-For numerical calculations, we use the transformed form, Eq.~ (\refe{identity-3}), of the Hamiltonian Eq.~(\refe{edge_Hamiltonian}).
-We use DMRG to calculate the excitation gap in our model for various system sizes, $N$.
-According to ~\cite{Cardy-1984,Cardy-1986}, the finite size behavior of the excitation gap in a CFT reads \bea \Delta_N= \frac{2 \pi\; x_N}{N} + {\cal O}(10^{-2}). \ena Here we found the number $x_N\simeq 2.01$, which within precision of $O(10)^{-2}$ fits with the conformal dimension $x_N=2$ of the scaling operator that is concerned with the correlation length.
-The numerical data of the gap are presented in Ref.~\reff{gap-1}.
-Calculations have been made for system sizes from $N= 20 \sim 214$.
+Similarly to our previous study, Ref.~\cite{Topchyan-2023}, we detect conformal properties of the edge modes by analyzing the finite-size effects of the gap and entanglement entropy of the boundary model (\refe{edge_Hamiltonian}).
+For numerical calculations, we use the transformed form (using Eqs. \ref{identity-1}-\ref{identity-3}) of the Hamiltonian.

-To find out the central charge of massless edge excitations, we should analyze the entanglement entropy of the ground state.
-We performed calculations of the entanglement entropy for open and closed chains.
+To find the central charge of the massless edge excitations, we should analyze the entanglement entropy of the ground state.
+We perform calculations of the entanglement entropy for open and closed chains.
 The results of the numerical calculations for open chains of lengths $N= 56, 84, 112, 156, 200, 256, 300$ are presented in \reff{ent-2}.
+As shown in Ref.~\cite{Calabrese-2009}, the entanglement entropy in the conformal field theory with a central charge $c$ on the open strip of length $N$ can be determined by the following formula: